 After serving a one-year tour in Iraq, Ron returned home to Alabama.
 Even though he had returned with a greater appreciation for life in America, transitioning to a civilian life proved to be difficult.
 “It took a while for me to adjust; I sometimes thought that it would be easier to re-deploy,” says Ron.
 “However, with time, I began to heal.”
 With the winding down of his military career in 2010, Ron began searching for a new career path.

 Finding employment turned out to be another obstacle to civilian life.
 Before coming to PRIDE Industries, Ron worked a series of jobs with no benefits.
-A friend recommended that he apply for opportunities at PRIDE’s contract at Fort Rucker, Alabama.
-Ron got in touch with Stephany Marshall, PRIDE’s Rehabilitation Counselor at Fort Rucker.
+A friend recommended that he apply for opportunities at PRIDE’s contract at Fort Novosel (formerly Fort Rucker), Alabama.
+Ron got in touch with Stephany Marshall, PRIDE’s Rehabilitation Counselor at Fort Novosel.
 She recommended him for a Maintenance Trades Helper position, and Ron was hired in 2014.